influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/glossary.md

 In InfluxDB, a point represents a single data record, similar to a row in a SQL database table.
 Each point:

-- Has four components: a measurement, a tag set, a field set, and a timestamp.
+- has a measurement, a tag set, a field key, a field value, and a timestamp;
-- Is uniquely identified by its series and timestamp.
+- is uniquely identified by its series and timestamp.

 You cannot store more than one point with the same timestamp in a series.
 If you write a point to a series with a timestamp that matches an existing point, the field set becomes a union of the old and new field set, and any ties go to the new field set.
 For more information about duplicate points, see [How does InfluxDB handle duplicate points?](/influxdb/v1.7/troubleshooting/frequently-asked-questions/#how-does-influxdb-handle-duplicate-points)

 Related entries: [field set](/influxdb/v1.7/concepts/glossary/#field-set), [series](/influxdb/v1.7/concepts/glossary/#series), [timestamp](/influxdb/v1.7/concepts/glossary/#timestamp)